PokemonAutomation/ComputerControl/Wiki/Programs/PokemonLA/IngoBattleGrinder.md

 A table where each row sets the move styles and switch conditions for each Pokémon.
 You can set the styles of all four moves and whether to switch the Pokémon after some turns.
 The order of the table rows is the order your Pokémon are sent to battle as explained in **Instructions**.
+You can also set a target number of move attempts for each Pokémon.
+After any target is reached the program will no longer enter any new battle.

+Note: if your second last Pokémon faints, the game will send your last Pokémon automatically for you.
+The program cannot detect this switch as the program looks for the switch selection screen.
+Therefore the program will treat it as the same Pokémon.
+In other words, if your opponent knocks out five of your six Pokémon and you are left with the sixth Pokémon on the field, the program will still think you are using the fifth Pokémon.

 ## Credits